Dynamic Decision Frequency with Continuous Options: Introduction

+RL agents typically select actions at discrete time intervals.
+This approach has some drawbacks.
+As the time interleaving two consecutive actions approaches zero, the effect of each action on the environment becomes negligible, making it difficult for the agent to determine the optimal action \cite{baird1994reinforcement,tallec2019making}.
+Furthermore, high-frequency decision-making increases the effective time horizon of the problem (i.e., more decisions are needed to reach the goal state) resulting in high sample complexity and challenging exploration, especially in goal-based tasks or sparse rewards settings \cite{amin2020locally,park_time_2021}.
+In contrast, low-frequency decision-making often exhibits better exploration but hinders the controllability of the environment.
+These challenges raise the question of what the agent's decision frequency should be.
 In this paper, we argue that the decision frequency does not necessarily need to be fixed.
-Typically, the decision frequency should be higher when the system is hard to control~\cite{kleff2021high}, while it can be lower otherwise.
+Typically, the decision frequency should be higher when the system is hard to control, while it can be lower otherwise~\cite{kleff2021high}.
 A good example is the swing-up pendulum task.
-During the "swinging phase", the system is simple to control, and one can decide to swing left or right with low frequency until the pendulum is upright.
+During the ``swinging phase'', the system is simple to control, and one can decide to swing left or right with low frequency until the pendulum is upright.
 In the stabilization phase, however, the system is unstable, and one needs to apply frequent small torques in different directions to compensate for perturbations.
-In other words, one can make the learning algorithm more efficient by allowing the agent to make decisions less frequently when possible.
+In other words, the learning algorithm can be more efficient by allowing the agent to make decisions less frequently when possible and more frequently when necessary.

-\textbf{Action-repetition RL (ARRL) } introduces a temporal abstraction method by repeating actions for a variable number of steps \cite{lakshminarayanan_dynamic_2017,sharma_learning_2017}.
-This dynamic repetition has the effect of providing a variable decision frequency.
-In ARRL, the action space is augmented with a set of discrete numerical values describing the number of steps for which action should be repeated, allowing making decisions with lower frequency when needed, consequently increasing learning efficiency.
-ARRL is conceptually simpler than HRL, suffers less redundancy, and does not require learning options.
-However, its simplicity has a substantial downside: repeating the same action for a long time is rarely a satisfying solution to real-world problems and, the policy cannot fully exploit temporal abstraction.

-\textbf{Continuous-time RL} (CTRL) mitigates learning problems related to high frequencies as policies are continuous-time~\cite{doya2000reinforcement}.
-Continuous-time RL abstracts from the actual hardware implementation, which typically works in discrete time, allowing the impact of the controlling frequency on the learning system altogether.
-Unfortunately, CTRL is much more complicated than classic RL (~\cite{yildiz2021continuous,xiao2019thinking} ).
-For this reason, it is rarely used in real-world problems.

-\textbf{Time-correlated exploration.} Deep deterministic policy gradient (DDPG) \cite{lillicrap_continuous_2016} was among the first off-policy algorithm to propose temporally correlated noise to provide better exploration.
-The idea of temporally or non-Markov exploration has been further investigated in the literature, e.g., \cite{korenkevych_autoregressive_2019}.
-Recently, Mutti et al., 2021 \cite{mutti_importance_2021} proposed that the optimal exploration policy can be \textsl{deterministic} but non-Markovian.
-In summary, exploring with some sort of explicit time-dependency or following a non-Markovian mechanism has been shown to be beneficial for the learning system.